ipld/specs/block-layer/codecs/aes.md

 ## What this spec is not

 This is not a complete system for application privacy.
-The following issues are out of scope for this specification, although they can obvious leverage these codecs:
+The following issues are out of scope for this specification, although they can obviously leverage these codecs:

 * Key signaling
 * Access controls